 Lower CO2 emissions and savings on transport and processing costs for sludge

-Groningen Seaports and Noorderzijlvest Water Authority collaborating to dredge spoil generated by dredging projects.
+Groningen Seaports and the Noorderzijlvest Water Authority to dredge spoil generated by dredging projects.
 In doing so, both parties are contributing to the circular use of dredge spoil.
-Today, the first dredged material transport to the Oosterhorn industrial area in Delfzijl took place.
+Today, the first dredge spoil transport to the Oosterhorn industrial area in Delfzijl took place.

 Lower CO2 emissions and cost savings

 Through this partnership, both parties are contributing to the circular use of dredge spoil is thus transformed from a waste product into a raw material.
-In this way, Noorderzijlvest Water Authority Groningen Seaports are reducing CO2 emissions and cutting material and processing costs.
+In this way, Noorderzijlvest Water Authority Groningen Seaports are reducing CO2 emissions and cutting costs related to materials and processing.

-Supply of dredge spoil raising of Delfzijl industrial site
+Delivery of dredge spoil landfilling of the Delfzijl industrial park

 dredge spoil can dredge spoil used for the lower sections of the industrial park in Delfzijl, which requires raising.
-Seawater sand will be used for the higher sections due to its drainage properties.
+Seabed sand will be used for the higher sections due to its drainage properties.
 The water authority dredge spoil approximately 30,000 m³ dredge spoil for raising the industrial park.
 Thanks to the circular use of dredge spoil , this dredge spoil dredge spoil not dredge spoil to be processed far outside the area or transported over long distances.
-In this way, the water authority Groningen Seaports are jointly reducing CO2 emissions and lowering total dredging costs by cutting transportation and processing expenses.
+In this way, realise water authority Groningen Seaports realise jointly realise CO2 emissions and lowering total dredging costs by cutting down on transportation and processing expenses.

 Dredging work